risk-first/website/menagerie/Software-Dependency-Risk.md

 ## A Matrix of Options

-We've looked at just 3 different ways of providing a software dependency: SaaS, Libraries and code-your-own.
+We've looked at just 3 different ways of providing a software dependency: SaaS, Libraries and code-your-own.<!-- tweet-end -->

 But these are not the only ways to do it, and there's clearly no one _right_ way.
 Although here we have looked just at "Commercial Saas" and "Free Open Source", in reality, these are just points in a two-dimensional space involving _Pricing_ and _Hosting_.